jasminechicoine/chicoine_jasmine_earbuds_sub2/README.md

 # Earbuds Project (BEAN PODS)

-TODO: This Website about Bean Pod earbuds
+TODO: This Website is about the new Bean Pod earbuds!

 ## Installation